kieranjwhite/CPI-II/README.md

 -------------------------------------------------------

 * src/com/hourglassapps/cpi_ii/lucene/Phrase.java.
-The findIn() method of Phrase instances returns an Iterator<DocSpan> instance listing all matches to the phrase in a given document.
+The findIn() method of Phrase instances returns an Iterator over DocSpan instances listing all matches to the phrase in a given document.
 * src/com/hourglassapps/cpi_ii/lucene/DocSpan.java.
 A DocSpan instance contains the start and end character offsets to a matching phrase within a relevant document.